You're viewing Apigee Edge documentation.

 Use the Edge UI

-The Edge UI is a browser-based tool you can use to create, configure, and manage API proxies and API products.
-A subset of tasks can only be accomplished using the API, though.
+The Apigee Edge UI is a browser-based tool you can use to create, configure, and manage API proxies and API products.
+A subset of tasks can only be accomplished using the API, too.

-For an introductory tutorial using the Edge UI, see Build your first API proxy.
+For a tutorial on using the Edge UI, see Build your first API proxy.